 Essentially, a blockchain is a series of records, very much like a general ledger or a flat database.
 But its uniqueness comes from the mechanism it uses to validate and protect those records.

 The problem of unique and unalterable data has bothered programmers since the earliest days of digital storage.
-If data on a disk or tape can be so easily changed, who is to say which is the legitimate and true version?
+If data on a disk can be so easily changed, who is to say which is the legitimate and true version?
 It's a hard question and one that had few answers until the early 1990s when the first archetype of a blockchain was created by Stuart Haber and W. Scott Stornetta.
 They were the first to apply cryptographic proofs to secure a chain of blocks as a way to prevent data tampering.
 The work of Haber and Stornetta certainly inspired the work of Hal Finney and many other computer scientists, eventually leading to the creation of Bitcoin.
 The Bitcoin whitepaper was published in 2008 by the Satoshi Nakamoto, and the first block was mined on January 3rd, 2009.

 The technology underlying Bitcoin is designed to preserve the integrity of data and transactions.
 First, every transaction is digitally signed and verified through cryptographic techniques that ensure the funds cannot be spent more than once.
 If confirmed to be valid, the transaction is permanently recorded in the blockchain through a process known as mining (which involves more cryptography).
 This might seem to be a lot of additional effort, but it has a very profound effect on the safety of the system.
 Altering the Bitcoin blockchain requires the entire structure to be unraveled record-by-record, something which is a practical impossibility even for the most powerful computers.